 In Florida, it is not illegal to sell a flood damaged car as long as the seller discloses the damage to the buyer.

-“Some steps the auto recycler can take to properly handle flood damaged cars are to train employees to be able to correctly identify these types of vehicles,” Gonclaves said.
+“Some steps the auto recycler can take to properly handle flood damaged cars are to train employees to be able to correctly identify these types of vehicles,” Goncalves said.
 “Marking all parts taken from flood cars for resale and following industry standards set by EPA Best Management Practices when disposing hazardous materials will greatly minimize any damage done by these vehicles as a result of these types of storms.”

 Klanecky said that prioritizing staff training on the risks associated with damaged EV batteries on the safe handling during or after a hurricane, and establishing clear protocols for assessing batteries for potential damage and defects, along with defining the appropriate next steps is essential.